CodingItWrong/outsidein.dev/docs/react/1-setup.md

 - An editor

 ### Node
-We'll be using `create-react-app` as our build tool.
+We'll be using Create React App as our build tool.
 Like most frontend build tools, it runs on top of Node.js, so you’ll need node installed locally.

 ### Yarn
 Yarn is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.